 UMBC Housing Accommodations for Students with Disabilities

-UMBC considers Residential Life an integral part of a student’s development and will make every effort to coordinate reasonable housing accommodations for students with qualifying documented disabilities to allow for full inclusion in the residential community.
-For example, reasonable modifications in campus housing might include ensuring that a student has access to an elevator or ADA grab bars in the bathroom.
-Housing accommodations and/or modifications will be the result of an interactive process between the student, the Office of Student Disability Services, and Residential Life.
+UMBC considers Residential Life an integral part of a student’s development and will coordinate reasonable and necessary housing accommodations for students with qualifying documented disabilities to allow for full inclusion and participation in the residential community.

 How to Request Housing Accommodations:

 Students with documented disabilities that would like to request a housing accommodation based on a disability/disabling condition will need to:

 - Register with the Office of Student Disability Services (SDS) through the Accommodate software online student portal (via the online SDS Registration Form),